-I was looking for a way to use up a lot of excess zucchini and tomatoes in my fridge before they went bad and came across this recipe on Pinterest.
+I was looking for a way to use up a lot of excess zucchini and tomatoes in my fridge before they went bad.
+I came across this recipe on Pinterest.
 I made a few minor changes but pretty much left the basic recipe intact.
-While the author claimed this is the BEST Zucchini Casserole recipe–especially for weight loss, I will let you make that determination on your own! :-) I changed the name to better reflect what the contents of this casserole truly are.
+The author claims this is the BEST Zucchini Casserole recipe–especially for weight loss.
+I will let you make that determination on your own! 🙂 I changed the name to better reflect what the contents of this casserole truly are.

-If you’re looking for a delectable side dish to go with chicken, beef, fish, pork, game, or Italian entrees than consider making this easy Zucchini and Tomato Parmesan Casserole.
-It’s also a nice side dish for the holiday season because it’s not so laden with calories like so many traditional holiday casseroles.
+This is a delectable side dish to go with chicken, beef, fish, pork, game, or Italian entrees.
+Consider making this easy Zucchini and Tomato Parmesan Casserole the next time you need a tasty side dish.
+It’s also a nice side dish for the holiday season.
+It’s not so laden with calories like many traditional holiday casseroles.
 If you like zucchini and tomatoes this casserole will do you just fine!

 Zucchini and Tomato Parmesan Casserole is a delicious casserole your whole family will enjoy.

 The top is sprinkled with Parmesan cheese.
 Then it’s got sauteed Panko Bread Crumbs on top of that.
 This is a great way to use up garden produce.